 Great!
 It looks like ${tooltype} may have brought down your distress level.
 Try to remember this tool.
 Anything that works for you once can work for you again!

 If a tool continues to work for you, you may want to "give it a thumbs up" by tapping the thumbs up button the next time you're given this tool.
 That way, it will be more likely to come up again.
 The tool will also be saved in “Favorites.”
+Remember you can also choose tools manually and use the tool that seems to work the best for you.

 SUDS Stays the Same After Tool: